 Podsumowanie

-The Misuse of Drugs Act 1971 is the principal legislation controlling dangerous or harmful drugs in the UK.
-It classifies controlled substances into Classes A, B, and C based on their perceived harmfulness, and creates offences for possession, possession with intent to supply, production, and supply.
-The classification determines the maximum penalties.
+The Misuse of Drugs Act 1971 is the principal statute controlling dangerous or otherwise harmful drugs in the United Kingdom.
+It classifies controlled substances into three classes (A, B, and C) and creates criminal offences of possession, possession with intent to supply, production, and supply.
+The classification determines the maximum penalty: Class A drugs carry the heaviest sentences.

 Kluczowe punkty